-What solvers can teach you
+What poker solvers can teach you

-You might be thinking it’s great someone has developed a software that understands poker, but why should one care about solvers anyway since you’re playing against humans?
-At a table where everyone is playing close to GTO strategy, only the house will win in the long-run and every player will just lose their portion of the rake.
-Understanding GTO plays will enable you to fight strong players better, but also help you in finding strategic exploits against weak players.
-This is due to the fact that a deeper understanding of how your opponents are deviating from GTO strategy allows you to come up with better exploits, which in turn translates into a higher win-rate.
+Understanding game theory optimal plays will enable you to fight strong regs better, but also help you in finding strategic exploits against weak players This is due to the fact that a deeper understanding of how your opponent is deviating from GTO poker strategy allows you to come up with better exploits.
+This, in turn, translates into a higher win-rate.

-It’s useful to keep in mind all the solver-based plays are strategies you would use against a perfect opponent, and it’s very rare to come across such players in low or midstakes games.
-In general, during the first few orbits of play you will notice weaknesses in your opponent’s typical strategies, such as playing too tight, not being aggressive enough or calling down too much.
+It’s useful to keep in mind all the solver-based plays are advanced strategies you would use against a perfect opponent.
+It’s very rare to come across such players in low or mid stakes cash games on most online poker sites.
+In general, during the first few orbits of play you will notice weaknesses in your opponent’s typical strategies, such as playing too tight, not being aggressive enough or calling you down too much postflop.
 Taking advantage of these players does definitely not require hundreds of hours spent in front of computer calculating GTO plays, but a rather simple exploitative approach will do the trick.

 What are the limitations of using solvers

 Solvers have many wonderful features like high volume analysis, a visual tree building interface and many customization options.
 Despite these solvers being able to teach us many things, there are some things humans still do better than machines… or should I call it things that computers haven’t taken over in the world yet?
 Anyways, there are 3 important limitations:

 Solvers seem to handle these very poorly, since there are multiple game theory equilibriums as John Nash would call them.
 When you have two players in the pot, calculating GTO frequencies is far easier.
 The game trees quickly become too complex to draw any reasonable conclusions from sims made in multiway pots.